rapht0r/snips-kalender/README.md

 # snips-kalender
 I've tested this skill using a Synology Diskstation.
 [This guide](https://www.synology.com/de-de/knowledgebase/DSM/tutorial/Collaboration/How_to_host_a_calendar_server_using_the_Synology_NAS) shows how to setup the CalDav server.
+The Synology [Calendar App](https://www.synology.com/de-de/dsm/feature/calendar) may also work, but wasn't tested by me.

 ## Features
 This skill is able to read out appointments from a caldav server using a specified date.
 Examples: